trulsedv/grid_frequency_analysis/README.md

 # Grid frequency analysis (2015–2025)

 ## Summary
-In 2025, the grid has noticeably fewer minutes outside the 49.9–50.1 Hz band than in earlier years, and this project tests how much of that change is consistent with shifts in specific oscillation ranges.
-The method builds counterfactual 2025 signals by replacing selected spectral amplitudes with pre-cutoff baseline amplitudes while preserving observed 2025 phase structure, then recomputes minutes outside band and compares cumulative curves.
+In 2025, the grid has noticeably fewer minutes outside the 49.9–50.1 Hz band than in earlier years, and this project investigates how much is caused by dampening of oscillations with certain periods.
+The method builds counterfactual 2025 signals by replacing selected spectral amplitudes with pre-cutoff baseline amplitudes, then computes minutes outside band and compares cumulative curves.
 The results indicate that most of the reduction is associated with damping in high-period (balancing) oscillations, with a meaningful additional contribution from low-period (frequency-control) oscillations; this is an attribution result under the model construction, not a standalone proof of real-world root cause.

 ## Method (pipeline scripts S01–S10)
 1. **S01 – Download frequency archives**